View on GitHub

 # IMPORTANT: For safety, this feature is disabled by default.

-# You must explicitly enable it by setting enable_execution_phase3_to_merge = true in the rulesets for each repository.
+# You must explicitly enable it by setting enable_execution_phase3_to_merge = true in rulesets per repository.

-# IMPORTANT: If auto-merge is enabled, the comment field must be explicitly configured.
+# IMPORTANT: If auto-merge is enabled, the comment field must be explicitly set.

 [phase3_merge]

-comment = "The agent determines that review comments have been addressed.
-Under the user's responsibility, user review will be omitted.
-Merging the PR." # Comment to post before merging (required when auto-merge is enabled)
+comment = "The agent has determined that review comments have been addressed.
+User review is skipped under user's responsibility.
+Merging PR." # Comment to post before merging (required when auto-merge is enabled)

-automated = false # set to true to click merge button via browser automation
+automated = false # Set to true for automated browser operation to click merge button

-wait_seconds = 10 # Wait time in seconds after browser launch, before clicking the button
+wait_seconds = 10 # Wait time in seconds after browser launch, before clicking button

-debug_dir = "debug_screenshots" # Directory to save debug information on image recognition failure (default: "debug_screenshots")
+debug_dir = "debug_screenshots" # Destination for debug info if image recognition fails (default: "debug_screenshots")

-# Automatically assign issues to Copilot (completely optional!
+# Auto-assign issues to Copilot (completely optional!
 This entire section is optional)

 #